 Doctors need your permission (consent) before you have any treatment.
 They will give you all the information you need to make your decision.
-We explain this in our section on talking about your treatment plan (pages 34 to 35).
+We explain this in our section on talking about your treatment plan.

 You can give consent in writing when you sign a form that your doctor gives you, agreeing to a treatment.
 Or it can be a spoken agreement with your doctor.
 Your doctor records your consent in your patient notes.